 Fayssoux comes from a long line of Camp Pinnacle alumni.
 She spent her childhood summers at Pinnacle, and she joined our team in 2012 after spending five summers at Camp Laurel South in Casco, ME.
 Fayssoux grew up in Spartanburg, SC, and holds a bachelor’s degree in fine arts from Clemson University.
 She has lived in Chile, Spain, and the Virgin Islands and enjoys traveling and exploring different cultures.
 Fayssoux’s favorite camp activities include archery, arts and crafts, and baking with our chef, Richard.

-Amanda graduated from Appalachian State University, where she quickly became completely immersed in the outdoor adventure culture.
-She came to Camp Pinnacle after living in Boulder, CO, where she was an editor for Climbing and SNEWS magazines, and the marketing and social media specialist for a digital agency.
-She grew up swimming and water skiing, and today is an avid rock climber, trail runner, and yoga teacher.
+Amanda joined the Camp Pinnacle team in 2014.
+Before, she lived in Boulder, CO, where she was an editor for Climbing and SNEWS magazines, and the marketing and social media manager for a digital agency.
+She earned a bachelor’s degree in communication from Appalachian State University, and credits App State for introducing her to the outdoors as a teenager.
+She grew up swimming and water skiing, and today is an avid rock climber, trail runner, mountain biker, and yoga teacher.

 Outdoor programs director